 If you meet all requirements and any errors in your application are resolved within 15 business days, we'll issue your certificate of registration by email.

-Financial responsibility requirement for motor vehicle service providers
+Financial responsibility requirement for service contract providers

 To demonstrate financial responsibility and the ability to meet your obligations as a service contract provider, you must use one of the following forms of indemnity to cover all types of service contracts you offer:

-• Maintain a funded reserve account for its obligations under its service contracts issued and outstanding in this state and place in trust with the commissioner a financial security deposit, having a value of not less than 5% of the gross consideration received, less claims paid, on the sale of the service contract for all service contracts issued and in force, but not less than $25,000.
+Insure all service contracts under a reimbursement insurance policy (or policies) issued by an insurer holding a certificate of authority from the commissioner or a risk retention group.
+See RCW 48.110.050(2)(a) for complete details.
+Maintain a funded reserve account for its obligations under its service contracts issued and outstanding in this state and place in trust with the commissioner a financial security deposit, having a value of not less than 5% of the gross consideration received, less claims paid, on the sale of the service contract for all service contracts issued and in force, but not less than $25,000.
 See RCW 48.110.050(2)(b) for complete details.
+Maintain, or its parent company maintain, a net worth or stockholder's equity of at least $100 million.
+See RCW 48.110.050(c) for complete details.

 Protection product guarantee provider